Legal Data and Training

 CPHLR Policy Surveillance Data Sites

-LawAtlas.org is home to more than 100 policy surveillance legal maps and counting, that span more than 20 areas of public health.
-The site also hosts a comprehensive series of training modules in its Learning Library.
-The modules, which include video presentations and downloadable resources, teach all the steps involved in a policy surveillance project.
+LawAtlas.org is home to more than 120 policy surveillance datasets and counting, that span more than 20 areas of public health.
 This site is funded primarily by the Robert Wood Johnson Foundation, and includes datasets produced through funding from the US Centers for Disease Control and Prevention, the World Health Organization, Pew Charitable Trusts, Arnold Ventures, Trust for America’s Health, National League of Cities and others.
 Data on LawAtlas.org are used by researchers, policymakers, advocates and others, and have been cited by media and in scholarly work more than 120 times since 2014.

 PDAPS.org, the Prescription Drug Abuse Policy System, is a NIDA-funded website that uses policy surveillance to capture characteristics of laws and policies related to prescription drug policy.
 These include medical marijuana, naloxone access, prescription drug monitoring programs, medication-assisted treatment, and criminal justice-focused laws and policies related to drug use and abuse.
 PDAPS datasets have been cited more than 100 times since its launch in 2015.